DigitalProductInnovationAndDevelopment/Predictable-Secure-Code-Generation/README.md

 └── tests/                     # Test files
 ```

+# USER GUIDE
-## USER GUIDE - How to start?
+## I. How to get started?
-Please follow the steps as follows to use this tool.
+Please follow this step to set up your local equipment for the Collaorative Programming Tool

 ### Prerequisites